MONTEVIDEO, NOVEMBER 15, 2018 — Ghana’s Mukarama Abdulai has not had it easy.

 The Northern Ladies captain plays her football with grace in the National Women’s league in Ghana.
 She is a rising star, a leader and even a pacesetter.

-But Muka – as she is affectionately called her team-mates at the FIFA U-17 Women’s World Cup – grew up in a home with a single mother, six brothers and a sister.
+But Muka – as she is affectionately called by her team-mates at the FIFA U-17 Women’s World Cup – grew up in a home with a single mother, six brothers and a sister.
 She derives her mental fortitude from her older brothers.

 Muka hails from the northern part of Ghana where national football legend Abedi Ayew also comes from.
 She had to prove to her mother why playing football was all she wanted rather than join in her business.

 There are no big-name women footballers in the north for her to look up to so she has drawn strength from former players such as Adjoa Bayor, Mamunatu Suleman and Alberta Sackey who broke the glass ceiling for women football in the country.

 Muka proudly credits the stage she has reached to all her coaches for their unflinching support and belief in her.